d3plus/d3plus-axis/example/labels.md

 [width]: 600
 [height]: 300

-# Only Showing Specific Tick Labels
+# Hiding Specific Axis Labels

-Sometimes it's necessary to only show the labels for specific ticks.
-By passing an array of values to the [.labels( )](https://github.com/d3plus/d3plus-axis#Axis.labels) method, it's possible to specify which tick labels are visible on the axis:
+It is occasionally necessary to only show labels for specific ticks on an [Axis](http://d3plus.org/docs/#Axis).
+By passing an array of values to the [.labels( )](http://d3plus.org/docs/#Axis.labels) method, it's possible to specify which tick labels are visible:

 ```js
 var bottom = new d3plus.AxisBottom()